 There is no tangible, all encompassing method for determining if an adolescent will attempt or die by suicide.
 Many students will present some of the factors mentioned in the list of risk factors that follow, however, not all will feel, act, or have ideas about suicide.
 By using this list, school administrators, faculty, and staff may be able to recognize a student at-risk for suicide and who may need help.
 By recognizing a teen that is potentially at-risk for suicide, faculty, staff, and administration take the first and the most important step for alleviating and reducing the risk for suicide.
-After a student has been identified as at risk, he or she can get help and intervention, which is of paramount importance for preventing a student from attempting or dying by suicide
+After a student has been identified as at risk, he or she can get help and intervention, which is of paramount importance for preventing a student from attempting or dying by suicide.

-Risk Factors (for non-fatal suicide attempts and deaths by suicide)
+Risk Factors (for non-fatal suicide attempts and deaths by Suicide)

 Risk factors are characteristics that increase the possibility that an individual will attempt to end his or her life, although it is important to note that risk factors are not necessarily causes of self-injury or death (17).
-Risk factors can be thought of as indicators of a child's potential for self-harm, and much research has gone into identifying specific risk factors for youth (4, 15, 17, 18).
-Research has shown that the following are risk factors for suicide attempts and death by suicide in adolescents: previous suicide attempt or gesture (2, 4, 6, 7, 9, 10, 15, 20); mood disorder (particularly depression) or psychopathology (2, 4, 7, 8, 9, 10, 15, 20); substance abuse disorder (2, 4, 7, 8, 9, 10, 20); family history of suicidal behavior or mental illness (2, 4, 8, 10, 20); relationship, social, work, or financial loss (3, 4, 8, 10, 20); access to lethal agents (such as firearms or medications) (3, 4, 8, 10, 20); contagion or exposure to individuals who have attempted or died by suicide with exposure through media, television, and direct contact (8, 10, 11); history of physical or sexual abuse (6, 7, 10, 23); conduct disorder (7, 10, 20); juvenile delinquency (7, 10); gay, lesbian, or bisexual sexual orientation, or identification as transgendered or transsexual
+Risk factors can be thought of as indicators to a child's potential for self-harm, and much research has gone into identifying specific risk factors for youth (4, 15, 17, 18).
+Research has shown that the following are risk factors for suicide attempts and death by suicide in adolescents: previous suicide attempt (2, 4, 6, 7, 9, 10, 15, 20); mood disorder (particularly depression) or psychopathology (2, 4, 7, 8, 9, 10, 15, 20, 35); substance abuse disorder (2, 4, 7, 8, 9, 10, 20, 35); family history of